-Also, be prepared to respond to additional questions, comments, or requests for clarification that you may get as part of the weekly discussion on the assigned topic.
-Overall participation in each week's discussion accounts for 30% of your course grade.
+Also, be prepared to respond to additional questions, comments, or requests for clarification that you may get as part of the directed discussion on the assigned topic.
+Overall participation in each unit's discussion accounts for 30% of your course grade.
 This is important and it should be done well.
 To earn full credit you must be actively involved in the discussion during the week, and your contribution must be valuable.
-There is no precise number of posts that will guarantee you a top grade, but less than four in a week will almost surely be too few.
+There is no precise number of posts that will guarantee you a top grade, but less than two posts or 200 words in a week will almost surely be too few.
 However, do not forget that quality still matters more than quantity.
 This is an academic discussion.
 The discussion is not an invitation to express how you personally like or dislike the topic we are discussing or the texts you have been assigned to read.
 Simply stating that you are confused or merely repeating what has already been said is not a powerful way to join the discussion either.
 Strive to make your comments and questions relevant and helpful to you and the class as well.
 It is fine to ask questions when you don't understand.
 Others may be in a similar situation.
 But, make your questions as precise and as well explained as you can.
 Keep up with the contributions of others in the class and try your best to find a good point where you can come into the conversation.
 Always read carefully the posts made each week by the instructor.
 They can help you improve your comprehension of the topic and often provide good opportunities for you to contribute to the week's discussion.
+Think about how your ideas and insights could best improve our collective understanding of the assigned material.

-Participation in the discussions is evaluated at the end of each week, but your quiz on the material is usually earlier in the week.
-This is essential for ensuring that our discussions are fruitful.
 Keep careful track of due dates and times for all assignments.
 Late submissions are accepted up to 24 hours after they are due, but they will be reduced by one letter grade for tardiness.
 For example, a quiz that would normally earn an A would earn a B grade if it is late.
 No submissions are accepted more than 24 hours after they are due.

-The remaining 10% of your course grade is determined by a Short Essay, due during the last week of class.
+The remaining 10% of your course grade is determined by a Term Paper, due on the last day of class.
 This writing assignment gives you the opportunity to expand upon and further explore one of the topics or themes we have discussed during the term.
 This brief essay should be approximately 500 words in length - no less than 400 words and no more than 600 words.
 You may select the focus of your essay, but (like your work with the study questions) outside research is not permitted.
 The goal is not to go beyond the scope of our course.
 Instead, you should challenge yourself to take your own analysis and thoughtful reflection deeper into the texts and areas of study we have been looking at all semester.
 You are strongly encouraged to work with the instructor as you prepare and refine your ideas for this essay.
+No late submissions of the Term Paper will be accepted.